Fluid limits for bandwidth-sharing networks with rate constraints

 |THEME||Logistics (theme 3)|

 Frolkova, M, Reed, J, & Zwart, A.P.
 (2013).
 Fluid limits for bandwidth-sharing networks with rate constraints.
-Mathematics of OR.
+Mathematics of Operations Research.